The wedding cost you won’t have planned for

 Why commission can sneak into your budget

-Imagine your chosen photographer charges €5,000.
-If the planner expects a 10% commission that the photographer won't absorb, your invoice might read €5,500.
-That extra €500 lands on your invoice, even though it's not technically part of the photographer’s service you're choosing.
+The inflation arises if your planner requires a 10% commission that the vendor won't absorb in to their base fee, your invoice therefore will read 10% more.
+That extra 10% lands on your invoice, even though it's not technically part of the photographer’s service you're choosing.

 Commission can also be built in to costs

 It’s important to note that many venues and some vendors build commission in to their costs.
-So a photographer costs €5,000 and the wedding planner is gifted €500 if you go directly for a quote, or the wedding planner goes directly.
+So a photographer costs €5,000 as a flat fee and the wedding planner is gifted €500.
 This is ‘built in’ commission.
 Almost all planners will accept this gift.

 The Italian Wedding Price Guide